-During initial training of all network providers, the Provider Engagement staff offers an overview of the enrollment and credentialing process; requirements of the AHCA contract; the special needs of enrollees; member benefits; cultural competency; AHCA policy and procedures guidelines on general outreach and enrollment, claims processing and systems technologies; and an overview of resources and tools available to them.
-Providers must complete this training within 30 days of becoming participating in the network.
+During initial training of all network providers, the Provider Engagement staff offers an overview of the enrollment and credentialing process, requirements of the contract with AHCA, the special needs of enrollees, member benefits, cultural competency, the AHCA policy and procedure guidelines on general outreach and enrollment, claims processing and systems technologies.

+Providers must complete this training within 30 days of joining the network.